shan-weiqiang/shan-weiqiang.github.io/_drafts/2025-04-01-type-erasure.md

 // One more important fact is that all the C++ ways are of value semantics.
 The
 // implementation is stored as value(function pointers can be seen as value of
 // function variables).

+// Now we can summarize type erasure as follow:

+// Core logic of type erasure:
+// 1.
+Encapsulate type infomation in implementation, remove type information in
+// interface.
+// 2.
+The interface provide same behavior, regardless of specific type

+// Implementation steps of type erasure involve two distinct phase: how
+// implementation code is generated at compile time and how those implementation
+// is dispatched to at runtime:

+// 1.
+Statically write type erased code implementation, either manually, or by
+// compiler(C++).
+The type must be inside cpp, not in header(interface)
+// 2.
+Dynamically dispatch function call to the right implementation at runtime.
+// How the dispatch is done varies.
+It can simply be hard coded(like in C qsort
+// example in following code).
+Or it can be done using virtual inheritance in
+// C++.
+Either way, the dispatch, or redirection is determined during
+// construction phase.
+As soon as the construction is complete, the dispatch
+// manner is determined.

 void qsort(void *base, size_t nmeb, size_t size,
            bool (*compare)(const void *, const void *));